 - Steps for Applying the Cream

-- Possible Complications Of Scabies in a Child
+- Possible Complications of Scabies in Babies

 - Prevention of Scabies

-- How Soon Does Scabies Go Away
+- How Soon Does Scabies Go Away?

-- Can Your Child Get Scabies from Your Pet?
+- Can Your Child Get Scabies From Your Pet?

-- What Precautions Should Family Member Take?
+- What Precautions Should Family Members Take?